Pretreatment Assessment in Adults With Chronic Hepatitis C Virus Infection

 • Final approval by the committee chair and the NYSDOH AI Medical Director is required for publication.

-External Reviewers
+External reviews

-• External peer reviewers recognized for their experience and expertise review guidelines for accuracy, balance, clarity, and practicality and provide feedback.
+• External reviewers recognized for their experience and expertise review guidelines for accuracy, balance, clarity, and practicality and provide feedback.

-Update Process
+Update process

 • JHU editorial staff ensure that each guideline is reviewed and determined to be current upon the 3-year anniversary of publication; guidelines that provide clinical recommendations in rapidly changing areas of practice may be reviewed annually.
 Published literature is surveilled to identify new evidence that may prompt changes to existing recommendations or development of new recommendations.